-We are a team of highly trained and certified dog trainers focused on We are the only licensed entity authorized to certify BAT Instructors.
+We are a team of highly trained and BAT certified dog trainers focused on education and empowerment.
+We are the only licensed entity authorized to certify BAT Instructors.
 We're also the place to find those CBATIs.
 If you're interested in learning more about our BAT certification program or finding a certified BAT instructor, check out the links below.

 Grisha Stewart is the founder of Behavior Adjustment Training (BAT) and a leader in empowering animals and humans to meet their needs in harmony.